nanoframework/nanoFramework.Azure.Devices/README.md

 Note: please see the previous section to understand how to better parse the certificate for your usage.
 The example shows the certificate uploaded into the device and not in the code.

-### Azure Plug&Play
+### Azure IoT Plug&Play

-Azure Plug&Play is supported as well.
+Azure IoT Plug&Play is supported as well.
 You'll need to provide a model ID when creating the DeviceClient:

 ```csharp
 DeviceClient azureIoT = new DeviceClient(IotBrokerAddress, DeviceID, SasKey, modelID:"dtmi:com:example:Thermostat;1");